Why Do Motorcycles Have Different Size Wheels?

 Related Questions

 What should you do to the tires when storing a motorcycle?
-If motorcycle tires aren’t properly stored, they can quickly get flat spots and brittle without being used.
+If motorcycle tires aren’t properly stored, they can quickly get flat spots and brittle.
 Make sure to move the motorcycle a few inches every few weeks and maintain the tire pressure, or elevate the tires.
 You can find more information I wrote about this by clicking here.

 How often should I check my motorcycle tire pressure?
 You should check your motorcycle tire pressure every time you take your motorcycle out for a ride.
 If you forget before you ride, you should check the tire pressure at least once every 1-2 weeks during the riding season.